euler357/STM32_MIDI_Arduino/README.md

 ## To get our board working with Arduino, it needs a bootloader (if you purchased a board from us, this is already installed)
 * Burn generic_boot20_pc13.bin to the board using [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), [ST-Link V2 (clone)](https://www.amazon.com/dp/B07FCTR43B), [uBld.it ST-Link Clone to 0.050" 2x10 adapter board](https://www.amazon.com/dp/B08KFP7CBQ), and a [tag-connect for STM32](https://www.tag-connect.com/product/tc2030-ctx-nl-stdc14-for-use-with-stm32-processors-with-stlink-v3)  You can also use st-flash or other STM32F103-compatible SWD programming hw/sw tools.
 The bootloader is from: [Roger Clark's STM32duino-booloader Project](https://github.com/rogerclarkmelbourne/STM32duino-bootloader) and a working copy of the needed binary is in this repository.
-* Install the Arduino Core STM32 library according to this [https://github.com/stm32duino/Arduino_Core_STM32](https://github.com/stm32duino/Arduino_Core_STM32)
+* Install the Arduino Core STM32 library according to this [https://github.com/stm32duino/Arduino_Core_STM32](https://github.com/stm32duino/Arduino_Core_STM32) or the [Getting Started Instructions here](https://github.com/stm32duino/wiki/wiki/Getting-Started)
 * Set the [Arduino software](https://www.arduino.cc/en/software - tested with version 1.8.13) according to the [Arduino setting screenshot](/Arduino_STM32_Screenshot.jpg)
 * Load an example sketch (blink should work) and hit the Upload button.
 You may need to reset the board using the reset button if it is waiting.
 After the first time, it should program without doing this if you use the recommended Arduino software settings